timhor/editor-plugin-schematics/README.md

 ### Running locally

-First you will need to setup a file system to mimic being in the root directory of atlassian-frontend:
+First you will need to set up a file system to mimic being in the root directory of atlassian-frontend:

 ```bash
 ~/editor-plugin-schematics$ yarn simulate:local
 ```

-And then you can build the project and run the schematics:
+Then you can build the project and run the schematics:

 ```bash
 ~/editor-plugin-schematics$ yarn twp-editor-plugin